 Meagan leads workshops focused on GIS, geospatial data and concepts, and maps in addition to providing consultation support for students, faculty, and staff.

-Camila Lívio is a Ph.D. candidate in Romance Languages; her research focuses on using digital tools to analyze linguistic patterns.
+Camila Lívio is the Scholarly Communications Coordinator for the Department of Research and Computational Data Management in the UGA Libraries.
+She holds a Ph.D. in Romance Languages from UGA, and her research focuses on using digital tools to analyze linguistic patterns.

-In her work as an RA for the DigiLab, Camila leads collaborations with the R-Ladies group, workshops on computational tools like R, and teaches about digital scholarship.
-She is also available to assist with data consultations on all things digital.
+In addition to her work supporting Scholarly Communications, Camila leads collaborations with the R-Ladies group, workshops on computational tools like R, and teaches about digital scholarship.

 Brent Peterson is a Ph.D. student in the Linguistics Department and holds a dual appointment as a Research Assistant for the DigiLab and the Linguistic Atlas Project.
 For the DigiLab, he leads workshops on selected topics and is available to help students, faculty, and staff with digital projects.
 He aims to work at the intersection of comparative-historical linguistics, digital humanities, corpus linguistics, and natural language processing (NLP).

 Michael Wolfman is a Ph.D. student in the Linguistics Department.
 He works as a research assistant at the DigiLab, where he leads workshops on various digital tools and is available for consultation about digital projects.